TrudAX/TRUDUtilsD365/README.md

 - Generates an enum

-- Adds values with labels from text entry form(tries to generate element Name from the label automatically or you can specify it manually)
+- Adds values with labels from the text entry form(tries to generate element Name from the label automatically or you can specify it manually)

 - Generates EDT type for this enum